chaos-polymtl/lethe/doc/source/examples/multiphysics/water-injection-in-a-closed-cell/water-injection-in-a-closed-cell.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~

-The time integration is handled by a 2nd-order backward differentiation scheme (``bdf2``) with a variable time step is used for time integration.
+The time integration is handled by a 2nd-order backward differentiation scheme (``bdf2``) with a variable time step.
 The initial time step is set to :math:`0.005 \, \text{s}` and the simulation ends at :math:`t_{end} = 0.49 \, \text{s}`.

 .. code-block:: text